 NAB Foundation Community Grants (Up To $10,000)

 NAB Foundation Community Grants fund local projects that help communities prepare for natural disasters, support long-term recovery, and build resilience against future disasters.
-There are two rounds a year; round 1 closes on 28 February 2023.
+There are two rounds a year; round 1 closed on 28 February 2023.
+Round 2 closed on 31 August 2023.
+Successful grantees will be notified in October 2023.

 Lord Mayor's Community Fund ($250 - $10,000)

 Brisbane City Council offers grants that contribute to the Brisbane Vision of a friendly and safe, active and healthy, clean and green, or vibrant and creative city.
 Each Council ward is allocated $36,000 for community projects undertaken within that ward.
 The Lord Mayor allocates $36,000 for community projects that involve multiple wards.
-Applications close 16 June 2023 or when the allocated budget for the ward is exhausted.
+Applications closed 16 June 2023.

 Mortgage Relief Loan (Up To $20,000)